Da17iel/laravel-testground/README.md

 ## About this Project

 This is a project I created to souly learn Laravel and some of it's features.
+Also this project wasn't initially pushed to GitHub.
+That's why the whole project was uploaded in one go.
 Here I will present some of the featues I programmed into the application.
 - Register as a User
 - Login as a User